+'''

-''' fun () -> ... end
+fun () -> ... end

 fun some_function/0

-fun some_module:some_function/0 '''
+fun some_module:some_function/0

+'''

-- A tuple {test, ModuleName, FunctionName}, where ModuleName and FunctionName are atoms, referring to the function ModuleName:FunctionName/0 - (Obsolete) A pair of atoms {ModuleName, FunctionName}, equivalent to {test, ModuleName, FunctionName} if nothing else matches first.
-This might be removed in a future version. - A pair {LineNumber, SimpleTest}, where LineNumber is a nonnegative integer and SimpleTest is another simple test object.
+- A pair of atoms {ModuleName, FunctionName}, referring to the function ModuleName:FunctionName/0 - A pair {LineNumber, SimpleTest}, where LineNumber is a nonnegative integer and SimpleTest is another simple test object.
 LineNumber should indicate the source line of the test.
-Pairs like this are usually only created via ?test(...) macros; see Basic macros.
+Pairs like this are usually only created via ?test(...) macros; see Basic macros [page 8].